srtkkou/zgok/README.md

 * It can create a single binary file containing all static files.
 Easy to deploy!
 * No dependency.
 Available both on Windows and Linux.
+* In development mode, it can transparently fall back to the local filesystem.

 ## Installation